python-security/pyt/pyt/analysis/README.rst

 unless we were to implement more advanced analyses like `solving string constraints`_ or doing `alias analysis`_.
-Right now and in the foreseeable future there are more pressing concerns, like handling web frameworks and handling all ast node types in the CFG construction.
+Right now and in the foreseeable future there are more pressing concerns, like handling web frameworks and handling all AST node types in the `CFG construction`_.

 Stefan and Bruno like the `Schwartzbach notes`_, as you will see in some comments.
 But looking these two algorithms up will yield countless results, my favorite is